typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 We won $1500 (2nd prize).
 It's also [open source](https://github.com/typpo/political-annotations), but needs some cleanup.
 One of my first goals for the new year is to get this in working order so I can promote it and make the world a better place.

-## Looking back
+## Looking forward

 My birthday is also at the end of the year, which makes me extra reflective.
-I just turned 24 so I feel old even though I'm still pretty young.
-With luck, I'll keep figuring out what I want to do and build interesting things.
+I don't know where I am headed in nearly any aspect of life, but these projects give me a way to explore options.
+Next year, though, I want to focus on my relationships and being healthy.
+With luck, I'll figure all that out while still building interesting things.

 Follow me: [@iwebst](http://twitter.com/iwebst)